hoangquochung1110/static-site-generator/srcs/django-f-expression.md

     product.save()
 ```

+In this case, you are doing `SELECT price FROM product` then `UPDATE product SET price = new_value WHERE condition` each record.
+It means 2 query (1 for READ and 1 for WRITE) for each object.

 Think of it more carefully, we can realize that the new price is relative to the current price no matter what it is.
 Intuitively, we want to reference to `price` field of `Product` model when running update process.

 And here it comes, F() expression.
-The Django official doc states:
+[The Django official doc](https://docs.djangoproject.com/en/4.1/ref/models/expressions/#f-expressions) states:
 > An F() object represents the value of a model field, transformed value of a model field, or annotated column.
 > It makes it possible to refer to model field values and perform database operations using them without actually having to pull them out of the database into Python memory.